morawskim/faker-cli/readme.md

 # Faker Command Line Tool

+This project is a fork of [bit3archive/faker-cli](https://github.com/bit3archive/faker-cli), which is no more maintained - see [comment](https://github.com/bit3archive/faker-cli/pull/8#issuecomment-354099233)

 [Faker](https://github.com/FakerPHP/Faker/) is a PHP library that generates fake data for you.
 This is a command line tool for easy generation of fake data in a static way.